Using Data Warehouse in Business Intelligence

 The Pros and Cons of Using BI with a Data Warehouse

-Although BI and Data Warehousing work in similar areas involving data, they individually handle the data in different ways.
+Although BI and DW work in similar areas involving data, they individually handle the data in different ways.

 • Business Intelligence: Analyzes data.